-Some epistemologists adopt a non-conciliatory, or steadfast, approach to peers' disagreements.
-They argue that a peer's disagreement with a person's justified belief does not call for a revision of that belief.
+Some epistemologists adopt a non-conciliatory, or steadfast, approach to peer disagreements.
+26 They argue that a peer's disagreement with a person's justified belief does not call for a revision of that belief.
 According to these epistemologists, a person should only care about the connection between her belief and the available evidence.
 When the evidence justifies the belief, the person should hold onto that belief.
 Because her belief is justified by the available evidence, the dissenter's contradictory opinion cannot be justified as well.
-The person consequently will do well to ignore that opinion.
+27 The person consequently will do well to ignore that opinion.

 The proponents of the steadfast approach also underscore the dependency of individuals' beliefs on their reasoning faculties.
-Arguably, when a person's belief originates from the interaction between her reasoning faculties and the available evidence, the dissenter's contradictory belief-being a product of different reasoning faculties-is immaterial.
-Each of those conflicting beliefs is justified on its own terms and is consequently as good as the other belief.
-Hence, granted that the person must account for the dissenter's opinion as a factor that makes her belief less dependable than she originally thought it was, the dissenter
+Arguably, when a person's belief originates from the interaction between her reasoning faculties and the available evidence, the dissenter's contradictory belief-being a product of different reasoning faculties-is immaterial.28 Each of those conflicting beliefs is justified on its own terms and is consequently as good as the other belief.
+Hence, granted that the person must account for the dissenter's opinion as a factor that makes her belief less dependable than she originally thought it was, the dissenter must do the same with his own opinion.
+The dissenter's opinion must undergo the same discounting because it is being disagreed with as well.
+This discounting will offset the doubt created by the dissenter and reinstate the person's original faith in her own belief.29